Transgender Health Care Services

 Gynecology

 The transgender woman has special health needs and may visit a gynecologist for care after gender-affirmation surgery.
-On the other hand, a transgender man’s needs must be addressed by a gynecologist.
+The needs of transgender men must be addressed by a gynecologist.
 Our providers offer a wealth of services including:

 Behavioral health

-Addressing mental health needs is a critical part of a patients’ overall wellness, regardless of sexual orientation.
+Addressing mental health needs is a critical part of all patients’ overall wellness, regardless of how they identify.
 Our psychiatric team includes members who have a special interest in working with transgender and gender-fluid patients.

 They have experience helping patients face the adjustment challenges that can arise prior to, during, or post-transition, including depression, anxiety, trauma, and substance abuse.